DavidMora/esp_cron/README.md

 This is a cron-like clone for the esp-idf framework.
 It uses cron-like sytanx and time libraries included in newlib (esp-idf framework) for task scheduling.

+## How to clone

+To clone this module you need to do it recursively.

+After you add the submodule you should run `git submodule update --init --recursive`

 ## How to use

-We tried to keep module functions interface at minimum there is a creator, a destroyer a cron module starter and a cron module stopper.
+We tried to keep functions modules at minimum there is a creator, a destroyer a cron module starter and a cron module stopper.
 The workflow would be to define at least one job and then start the module.
 Then create and destroy jobs as desired.
-Keep in mind that if there are no jobs to be scheduled the cron module will stop itself, this is by design as we don't want to waste cpu time.
+Keep in mind that if there are no jobs to be scheduled the cron module will stop itself.

-Please remember that this module relies heavilly on the time.h library. **Time has to be initialized before any job creation.** The library time.h can be set manually or with another component like sntp, but it must have started before to this module is in use.
-This component will not perform any checks to idetify if time has been set.
+Please keep in mind that this module relies heavilly on the time.h library. **Time has to be initialized before any job creation.** The library time.h can be set manually or with another component like sntp, but it must have started before to this module usage.

 ### Create

 Usage is pretty simple, we provided a component factory for cron-job creation.
+Please note that `cron_job_create()` will call `cron_start()` if the module is not running

 ```C
 cron_job *cron_job_create(const char *schedule, cron_job_callback callback, void *data)